Posts by Pieter Naude:

 Posted on: 24 Oct 2020

 When it comes to making sequels for the Serious Sam games, Croteam tends to follow a rather radical strategy.
-With the release of every new Serious Sam installment, this talented studio has grown ever more ambitious in experimenting with their I.P.’s visual style and thematic content.
-Their method seems to have paid off because despite … Continue reading Serious Sam 4 PC Review
+With the release of every new Serious Sam installment, this talented studio has grown increasingly ambitious in experimenting with their I.P.’s visual style and content.
+Their method seems to have paid off because despite the core … Continue reading Serious Sam 4 PC Review

 Posted on: 23 Sep 2020